robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ---
 class: middle
+# Step 2: Eliminate doubts

+.red[R1.1.1.1] Unless the room vents allow cats to go in and out
+* .green[C1.1.1.1.1] All room vents have nets installed

+--

+.red[Unless] the cats have an alternate food supply (mice in the room)
+* .green[C1.1.1.1.2] There are no mice in the room

+---
+class: middle
 # Stopping condition?

 ## Evidence
-When the argument is convincing enough to the reader, it should end in the presentation of facts that support the claims
+When the argument is convincing enough to the reader, it should end in the presentation of .blue[_facts_] that support the .green[_claims_]

 ---
 class: middle